Nonuniqueness and existence of continuous, globally dissipative Euler flows: Proof of the Main Theorem

 Suppose now that we have a covering $\{ v_\b ~:~ \b \in 2^{\N + 2} \} \subseteq \bigcup_{i \in I} B_{r_i}(v_{\b_i}) \subseteq C_tL_x^2$ with $\max_i r_i \leq \ep_0$, where $\ep_0 := 4^{-1} (C_L \hc)^{-1/2} e_{\vp,(0)}^{1/2}$.
 For each $i \in I$ define $k^*_i \in \N$ to be the largest integer that satisfies $r_i \leq 4^{-1} (C_L \hc)^{-1/2} e_{\vp,(k^*_i)}^{1/2}$.
 By the lower bound \eqref{eq:injectBd}, every $v_\b \in B_{r_i}(v_{\b_i})$ satisfies $\min(\b \De \b_i) \geq k^*_i$, or equivalently belongs to the basic cylinder $\b \in \b_i \De 2^{\N + k^*_i}$.
 We therefore obtain the inequalities \ali{ 1_{2^{\N + 2}}(\b) &\leq \sum_{i \in I} 1_{B_{r_i}(v_{\b_i})}(\b) \leq \sum_{i \in I} 1_{\b_i \De 2^{\N + k^*_i}}(\b), \notag \\ 2^{-2} = \int_{2^\N} 1_{2^{\N + 2}} \, \tx{d}\mu &\leq \sum_{i \in I} \mu(\b_i \De 2^{\N + k^*_i}) = \sum_{i \in I} 2^{-k^*_i}. } On the other hand, by the choice of $k^*_i$ and \eqref{eq:shrinkingAmplitudeLaw} we have also a lower bound of \ali{ r_i &\geq c e_{\vp,(k^*_i + 1)}^{1/2} \geq c Z^{-3\left(k_i^* + 1\right)/4} e_{\vp,(0)}^{1/2} \qquad \mbox{ for all } i \in I, } where $c := 4^{-1} (C_L \hc)^{-1/2} > 0$.
 Combining \eqref{eq:lowBoundkstar} and \eqref{eq:upBoundkstar}, we obtain the desired bound \eqref{eq:dimensionBound} with $\de_Z = \fr{4 \log(2)}{3\log(Z)}$ for some $a_0 > 0$ that depends explicitly on $C_L, \hc, e_{\vp,(0)}$ and $Z$.

 We remark that the calculation of line~\ref{eq:lowBoundkstar} can be viewed as a purely combinatorial statement taking place on a finite quotient of $2^\N$ when the collection of balls $I$ is finite, but relies on the use of measure theory to handle the case of a countably infinite $I$.
-A simpler variant of this argument can be used to calculate the Hausdorff dimension $\log_3 2$ of the usual Cantor set embedded in the real line.

 The last bound we require is that $\sup_{\b \in 2^{\N+2}} \co{v_\b - v_0} \leq \ovl{C}_\a E_0^{1/2}$ with $\ovl{C}_\a$ depending on $\a$.
 This bound follows from the choice of $e_{\vp,(0)}^{1/2} \leq C_\a E_0^{1/2}$ in \eqref{eq:bigInitFren}, the bound $\co{V_{\b(k)}} \leq C_L e_{\vp,(k)}^{1/2}$ in \eqref{eq:c0CorrectBd} for $V_{\b(k)} = v_{\b(k+1)} - v_{\b(k)}$, and inequality \eqref{eq:shrinkingAmplitudeLaw} for $e_{\vp,(k)}$.
 With this estimate we have concluded the proof of Theorem~\ref{thm:approxThm}. \end{proof}